Shehnime/Light_Automation_Project/README.md

 # Light_Automation_Project
- Light Automation using RTC and PIR
+ Light Automation using RTC,LDR and PIR